Office of communications & community engagement

-- Adherence to federal guidelines regarding patient privacy as outlined by the 1996 Health Insurance Portability and Accountability Act (HIPAA), requires media visiting our facilities be escorted by one of our staff members.
-This also ensures you receive the most accurate information in the timeliness manner possible.
+- Adherence to federal guidelines regarding patient privacy, as outlined by the 1996 Health Insurance Portability and Accountability Act (HIPAA), requires media visiting our facilities to be escorted by one of our staff members.
+This also ensures you receive the most accurate information in the most timely manner possible.

 - Media access may be limited or denied to any area of a facility at the discretion of the VA North Texas executive medical center director, the patient's health care team, or individual physicians.

-- The office of communications & community engagement is required to complete VA Form 10-3203 "Consent for Use of Picture and/or Voice" prior to making or using pictures, video, or voice recording of any VA patient.
+- The office of communications & community engagement must complete VA Form 10-3203, "Consent for Use of Picture and Voice," before making or using any VA patient's pictures, video, or voice recordings.

 - All media personnel are asked to check in with the office of communications & community engagement or VA Police upon arrival on VA grounds.

-- The office of communications & community engagement wear a VA-issued media pass at all times while on campus at any VA North Texas facilities or clinics.
+- The office of communications & community engagement wears a VA-issued media pass while on campus at any VA North Texas facility or clinic.

-- The office of communications & community engagement return the VA-issued media pass to VA Police or the office of communications & community engagement upon departure.
+- The office of communications & community engagement returns the VA-issued media pass to VA Police or the office of communications & community engagement upon departure.

 Faces of Service:

 VA North Texas’ Faces of Service is an award-winning portrait and story program.
-You can find your portrait by visiting our VA North Texas Flickr page.
+You can find your image by visiting our VA North Texas Flickr page.